 Leadership Overview

-Gallaudet University has 6 executives leading key functions including strategy, operations, diversity, and international projects.
+Gallaudet University has 6 executives leading key functions including finance, operations, and academic leadership.

 Leadership Roles at Gallaudet University